StackArchitect/StackArchitect/README.md

   <img src="https://raw.githubusercontent.com/BrunnerLivio/brunnerlivio/master/images/noframes.gif" alt="Microsoft Internet Explorer" />
 </div>

-- **Updated:** Fri Nov 15 2024
+- **Updated:** Sat Nov 16 2024
-- **Quote of the Day:** *“The trouble with programmers is that you can never tell what a programmer is doing until it’s too late.” – Seymour Cray*
+- **Quote of the Day:** *“Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.” – Martin Fowler*